-On March 1, 2024, the Company reached a comprehensive settlement with 28 affiliated property and casualty insurers (the "P&C Insurers").
-The terms of the confidential settlement agreement include:
+On March 1, 2024, the Company reached a comprehensive settlement (the "March 2024 Settlement") with 28 affiliated property and casualty insurers ("P&C Insurers").
+On April 18, 2024, the Company reached a comprehensive settlement (the "April 2024 Settlement") with a separate group of affiliated P&C Insurers.
+On July 16, 2024, the Company reached a comprehensive settlement (the "July 2024 Settlement") with five affiliated P&C Insurers.
+The terms of the confidential settlement agreements include:

-- The P&C Insurers' agreement to provide ten years of historical data (identifying all claims processed from January 1, 2014, through the present) and data sharing of future claims, extending out for one year, assisting LifeWallet in reconciling its current and future assigned Medicare claims; - The P&C Insurers' Implementation of LifeWallet's coordination of benefits clearinghouse solution; - A 5-year agreement to resolve cooperatively, or through binding mediation, relevant Medicare claims (liens) that LifeWallet owns today and in the future; - The P&C Insurers' agreement that they are primary payers for any unreimbursed Medicare lien that LifeWallet identifies from data sharing, and the P&C Insurers' agreement to assign all rights to collect against other third parties that either failed to pay liens or collected twice from Medicare funds and the P&C Insurers; and - A cash payment from the P&C Insurers to LifeWallet to settle existing historical claims (amount subject to confidentiality).
+- The P&C Insurers' agreement to provide historical data for claimants and also assist the Company in reconciling its relevant current and future assigned Medicare claims; - An agreement to resolve cooperatively, or through binding mediation, relevant Medicare Claims (liens) that the Company owns today and/or in the future: - The P&C Insurers' agreement that they are primary payers for any unreimbursed Medicare lien that the Company identifies from data sharing, and the P&C Insurers' agreement to assign all rights to collect against other third parties that either failed to pay liens or collected twice from Medicare funds and the P&C Insurers; and - A confidential cash payment to settle historical Claims.